Government Funeral Assistance Canada: All Programs Explained

 • Apply for government funeral assistance before making arrangements and provide all required eligibility documentation.

-• Affordable dignified funeral options like direct cremation can cost thousands less than traditional full-service funerals.
+• Affordable, dignified funeral options like direct cremation can cost thousands less than traditional full-service funerals.

 How can I get financial help with funeral costs in Canada?